laravel-liberu/documentation/docs/backend/helpers.md

 ### Exceptions

-- A generic exception: `EnsoException` is available also with a Facade.
+- A generic exception: `LiberuException` is available also with a Facade.
-This exception is extended by all the other Enso specific exceptions and it is not reported by the Laravel's Exception Handler.
+This exception is extended by all the other Liberu specific exceptions and it is not reported by the Laravel's Exception Handler.

-- A `FileMissingException`, a child of `EnsoException`
+- A `FileMissingException`, a child of `LiberuException`
-- A `JsonParseException`, a child of `EnsoException`
+- A `JsonParseException`, a child of `LiberuException`

-These exceptions are used throughout various Enso packages.
+These exceptions are used throughout various Liberu packages.

 ### Traits